eriktoger/learn_azure/README.md

 ## Currently:
 - [Backend / WebApi](https://etogerbackend.azurewebsites.net): A app service written in .net
+- [Backend / Swagger](https://etogerbackend.azurewebsites.net/swagger/index.html): Swagger to the backend.
+There is also an Api Management in azure.
 - [Frontend](https://witty-wave-01133fe0f.5.azurestaticapps.net/): A static web app written in Typescript/React
 - Database: A Cosmos DB instance
 - Docker: a simple node application in a container app / container registry (has been disabled/stopped for pricing reasons)